huggingface/hub-docs/docs/hub/spaces-advanced-usage.md

 Keep your app in sync with your Github repository with Github Actions.
 For files larger than 10MB, Spaces requires Git-LFS.
 If you don't want to use Git-LFS, you may need to review your files and check your history.
 Use a tool like [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) to remove any large files from your history.
 BFG Repo-Cleaner will keep a local copy of your repository as a backup.

-First, you should setup your GitHub repository and Spaces app together.
+First, you should set up your GitHub repository and Spaces app together.
 Add your Spaces app as an additional remote to your existing Git repository.

 ```bash
 git remote add space https://huggingface.co/spaces/FULL_SPACE_NAME